GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/metaflow/README.md

 </details>

 5. Open new terminal and forward port for argo-workflows server.
-It has to be left running so you can access argo-workflows UI:
+Keep this terminal running to ensure uninterrupted access to the argo-workflows UI.

 ```
 kubectl -n argo port-forward svc/argo-server 2746:2746